OBOAcademy/obook/docs/tutorial/dosdp-template.md

 # We can provide a name for this pattern here.
 pattern_name: exposure_with_input

 # In 'classes', we define the terms we will use in this pattern.
 # In the OBO community the terms often have numeric IDs, so here
 # we can provide human-readable names we can use further in the pattern.
 # The key is the name to be used; the value is the ID in prefixed form (i.e. a CURIE).
 classes:
   exposure event: ExO:0000002
   Thing: owl:Thing

 # Use 'relations' the same way as 'classes',
 # but for the object properties used in the pattern.
 relations:
   has input: RO:0002233

 # The 'vars' section defines the various slots that can be
 # filled in for this pattern.
 We have only one, which we call 'input'.
 # The value is the range, meaning the class of things that are valid
 # values for this pattern.
 By specifying owl:Thing, we're allowing any
 # class to be provided as a variable filler.
 You need a column in your
 # spreadsheet for each variable defined here, in addition to the `defined class` column.
 vars:
-  input: 'Thing'
+  input: "Thing"

 # We can provide a template for an `rdfs:label` value to generate
 # for our new term. dosdp-tools will search the source ontology
 # to find the label for the filler term, and fill it into the
 # name template in place of the %s.
 name:
   text: "exposure to %s"